 Day trips from Hamburg

 Hamburg is also surrounded by many destinations which can be visited as a day trip.
 The University town of Bremen is a beautiful place for cycling with family.
-Other important day trip destinations include the small port towns of Luebeck and Travemunde.
-There are great sailing spots in Kiel, a small village on the Wadden Sea.
-You can also visit Denmark, which is just a couple of hours journey.

-Tips for visiting Hamburg with kids
+Tips for visiting Hamburg on your family vacation to Germany

 - Hamburg is a port town that means there is lots of international people.
 English is widely spoken as compared to many other German cities.